yatki/vscode-surround/README.md

 ### IMPORTANT NOTES:

 1. Label must be unique
-1. You can redefine all snippets as long as you provide a valid `SnippetString`.
-[Read More](https://code.visualstudio.com/docs/extensionAPI/vscode-api#SnippetString)
+1. You can redefine all snippets as long as you provide a valid [SnippetString](https://code.visualstudio.com/docs/extensionAPI/vscode-api#SnippetString).
-1. Each custom function will have it's own command `surround.with.customCommandName`, so you can assign a shortcut to your most used wrapper functions.
+1. Each custom function will have it's own command `surround.with.customCommandName`, so you can assign shortcuts to your most used wrapper functions.
 1. If you do not provide a **unique** `identifier` or `label` your custom functions will override existing ones.

 ## Known Issues